AniaJezierska/Capstone/README.md

 ## Introduction

 This is a Udacity-Full-Stack-Nanodegree course project that demonstrates the following:
        1. Database modeling with postgres & sqlalchemy
+       1. Database modeling with postgres & sqlalchemy
        2. API to performance CRUD Operations on database with Flask
        3. Automated testing with Unittest
        4. Authorization & Role based Authentification with Auth0
        5. Deployment on Heroku

 ## Getting Started